aajfranklin/Click-And-Roll/README.md

 - [x] Fix unavailable profile stats to ready 'n/a' or similar
 - [x] Fix display of draft info for players who went undrafted
 - [x] Fix further inconsistencies with table styling across sites (test on BBall Ref, 538)
+- [ ] Fix white space when players don't have enough seasons to fill the overlay
+- [ ] Fix zero stats showing as n/a?
+- [ ] Fix stat display briefly visible without styling when same as previous player but in new scroll parent
 - [ ] Fix previous player's stats sometimes briefly showing
 - [ ] Fix scroll bar blocking stats of players with too few years to fill the overlay